Create a Reward

 |---|---|---|

-The value of reward is only available for variable-cost reward types (Auction, Charity, Miles, Cash Wallet, Sweepstakes, Gift Card) when a variable cost payment mode is configured.
+| "value of reward" is only available for variable-cost reward types (Auction, Charity, Miles, Cash Wallet, Sweepstakes, Gift Card) when a variable cost payment mode is configured in Step 3. |

 |---|---|

-| Calendar month | The limit resets at the start of each calendar month. |
+| every calendar month | Fixed window — resets for all customers at the start of each calendar month. |

 You’ve now configured inventory limits.
 You can add localized content for a global audience next.